MatinT-SA/MatinT-SA/README.md

 - 🌱 I’m currently learning ReactJS, Tailwindcss and WordPress.
 So, I'm kinda busy these days. 😅
 - 💻 I'm trying to master ReactJS which is my primary goal.
 - 🤔 Love Technology, thinking efficiently, Science (for sure 🔭), Playing some online games in my free time, Practicing English language and etc.
-- 📫 Checkout my website at matintaherzadeh.ir if you wanna reach me.
+- 📫 Checkout my website at www.matintaherzadeh.ir if you wanna reach me.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Every atom in your body comes from a star that exploded. {Lawrence M.Krauss}